droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 </ul>
 </div>

-Before beginning this analysis, I like to examine the data to see if it is going to be reasonable to distinguish between the two subspecies based on canine tooth height.
+Before beginning this analysis, I like to examine the data to see if it is going to be reasonable to distinguish between the two subspecies based on tooth height.
 The histograms show some overlap but also considerable separation between the two subspecies.
-Thus, it may be reasonable to separate the two subspecies for many canine tooth heights.[^hist]
+Thus, it may be reasonable to separate the two subspecies for many tooth heights.[^hist]

 ```r